 Felony Drug Charges

-A person can be charged with a felony drug charge like possession of a controlled substance if the person intentionally or knowingly possesses a controlled substance.
-Generally, when a person is not found to be in immediate or direct possession of a controlled substance—for example, if the controlled substance is found in the backseat of a car the Accused person is borrowing—police will try to affirmatively link the person to the controlled substance.
+A person can be charged with felony drug possession charges if the person intentionally or knowingly possesses a controlled substance.
+Generally, when a person is not found in immediate possession of a drug—for example, if the drugs are found in the backseat of a car the Accused person is borrowing—police will try to affirmatively link the person to the controlled substance.

 FELONY DRUG CHARGE – POSSESSION OF A CONTROLLED SUBSTANCE (PCS)